marcusfgardiner/bank_tech_test/README.md

 So that I can decrease the balance of my bank account - I want to be able to withdraw money from my bank account

-As a User -
+[G] As a User -
 So that I can see when I debited money from my bank account - I want the bank account to record the dates and amounts of debit transactions to my bank account

+[G] As a User -
+So that I can see when I credited money to my bank account - II want the bank account to record the dates and amounts of credit transactions to my bank account

 As a User -
-So that I can see when I credited money to my bank account - II want the bank account to record the dates and amounts of credit transactions to my bank account
+So that I can see when I credited versus debited money to my bank account - I want the bank account to record the type of transactions to my bank account

 As a User -
 So that I can see when I withdrew money into my bank account -